 Douro | Lisbon (Portugal) | Porto (Portugal)

-There are not currently any Signature: Portugal's Porto, Douro Valley, & Lisbon tour dates available from G Adventures, for the selected year.
+The following are Signature: Portugal's Porto, Douro Valley, & Lisbon tour dates available from G Adventures.
+Select a bonus offer graphic to view its details, including its terms.

 Welcome to Portugal.
 Your expedition begins as you touch down in Porto, one of the oldest settlement centres in Europe.You'll be met at the airport and transferred to your hotel in the heart of the city's UNESCO-designated historical centre.
 In the evening, meet your fellow travellers and National Geographic Expedition Leader for an introduction to your journey and a short presentation from the National Geographic Expedition Expert.
-Set off on foot across the river into Vila Nova de Gaia to a Port Wine Caves for a tour of the cellars and a welcome dinner, accompanied by a curated sampling of local wines.
+Set off on foot across the river into Vila Nova de Gaia for a welcome dinner, accompanied by a curated sampling of local wines.

 You will be met at the airport and transferred to the hotel to start your adventure.